sidharthsapru/nibbler/README.md

 The "resize" parameter determines how the image is resized and cropped.
 There are four possible values.

-(the examples below have been configured to use http://pkulak-nibbler-test.s3.amazonaws.com as the base URL)
+(the examples below have been configured to use http://pkulak-nibbler-test.s3.amazonaws.com as the base URL, with http://pkulak-nibbler-test.s3.amazonaws.com/bojack.png as the source image)

 fit
 ---